MongoDB Utilities¶

 mongodump

-against your instance by runningmongodump --version
+with your instance by runningmongodump --version

 -o